marcosjom/sys-tocatl-webserver-src/README.md

 }
 ```

 In this example only one `site` was defined, running on the http and https standard `ports`.
-And all http clients an requests are served by `one single thread`.
+And all http clients and requests are served by `one single thread`.

 # Contact

-Visit [mortegam.com](https://mortegam.com/) to see this project running a website on linux.
+Visit [mortegam.com](https://mortegam.com/) to see this project running a website on Linux.

 May you be surrounded by passionate and curious people. :-)